redBorder/redborder-documentation/docs/ips/IPS_basics/ch2_redborder_installation.md

 ## What's Next?

-In the next chapter, we will complete the association of the IPS with the manager so it can start capturing traffic and alerting on detected intrusions.
+In the following chapter, we will finish associating the IPS with the manager so that it can handle traffic and alert you to any detected intrusions.
+All of this will be manageable from the web.

+!!! info "If you installed the IPS in manager mode..."
+Remember that if you have installed the IPS in manager mode, the association process should already be complete.